dmitrilvovich/Minecraft-Reconstruction/README.md

 Right now I'm building the reconstruction side under known cameras first.
 The idea is to get the geometry, visibility, ambiguity handling, and solver behavior right in small controlled cases before adding camera recovery and real Minecraft screenshots on top.

 The first C++ milestone is complete.
 It uses a tiny 2 x 2 x 2 world where each cell can be air, a stone cube, or an oak cube.
-That sounds small, but the point of the milestone was to build a reconstruction core that I can actually check exhaustively rather than immediately scaling up something I don't fully trust.
+The point of the milestone was to build a reconstruction core that I can actually check exhaustively rather than immediately scaling up something I don't fully trust.

 For that milestone, every one of the 6,561 possible worlds is tested against an independent Python reference implementation.
 The C++ renderer, ray traversal, constraint propagation, feasible-world decisions, and supported block states all have to agree with the reference.